jreisinger/hugo/content/cv.md

 title: "CV"
 ---

 I have been doing IT stuff for companies of varied sizes and types for **10+ years**.
 My experience is mainly in **systems administration** (SRE) and IT **security**.
 I have touched several infrastructures and done quite some **programming** or scripting.
 I try to stay on top of new technologies and practices and use them when/where appropriate.
 I am not bad at **managing** smaller projects and teams.
-I can communicate well with technical and non-technical folks.

 ### Selected employment history